 No matter what the businesses, people are curious and you can capitalise on this.
 Take a quick tour around the office or a video snippet when out in the field, let your audience into what they don’t already see and briefly go behind the scenes.

 Simple videos that follow queues like ‘a day in the office’ can create a quick pull to get people interested in your company and connect with them.
-Making lasting, positive impressions is something that video on social media can achieve very quickly when successfully utilized.
+Making lasting, positive impressions is something that video on social media can achieve very quickly when successfully utilised.

 Have you successfully used video to connect with your audience on social media?
 Share your experiences with us on Twitter at @HyperfineMedia and follow us on LinkedIn for all the latest video production news and advice.